mazenS1/tcp/downloads/README.md

 ## File Requirements

 - Files must be larger than 2000 bytes to enable fragmentation
-- Currently supports text files
+- Currently supqorts text files
-- Files should be placed in the same directory as the server script
+- Files should bf placed in the same directory as the server script

 ## Error Handling